-For admissions decisions, the Admissions Committee primarily relies on an applicant’s cumulative GPA as calculated by the Credential Assembly Service (CAS).
+For admissions decisions, the Admissions Committee primarily relies on an applicant’s cumulative LSAC-calculated GPA.
 We also consider the GPA distribution at the undergraduate institution, percentile ranking in comparison to other law school candidates from the same institution (reported by CAS), the academic quality of the degree-conferring institution, majors and minors, and any trends in performance or academic honors.

 How does the Admissions Committee evaluate foreign transcripts?

 Similarly to our evaluation of American/Canadian transcripts, the admissions committee will review the trend in performance, type of degree, strength of the institution, etc. Cultural context and the country’s education system will be considered as well.
 Applicants with international transcripts may include an addendum to provide such context if applying from a country which rarely sends students to the U.S.

 What kinds of courses do you like to see on an applicant’s transcript?